-If you work in a business reliant on content to drive revenue or growth, you know how critical Content Management System (CMS) tools are to accelerate your plans – or how they can stop them in their tracks.
+If you work in a business reliant on content to drive revenue or growth, you know how critical Content Management System (CMS) tools are to accelerate your plans – or how bad CMS can stop your growth in its tracks.

-It's no exaggeration that a bad CMS can be one of the most damaging parts of your technical estate: a cold dead hand on the prospects of new launches and new ideas seeing the light of day, and a drag on output and on content team morale.
-Bad content management costs money and squanders opportunity.
+It's no exaggeration that a bad CMS can be one of the most damaging parts of your technical estate: a cold dead hand on the prospect of new ideas ever seeing the light of day, and a blight on output and morale.
+Bad content management squanders money and opportunity.

-For content plays, Content Management and Delivery Systems are not optional extras you can opt to take or leave.
+For content businesses, Content Management and Delivery Systems are not optional extras you opt to take or leave.
+They sit at the heart of everything.
 You need a content creation and storage hub.
 You need a reliable system of record.
-And you definitely need an underpinning logic deciding how and where content appears, gets turned into revenue, and drives the other tools used by modern content plays: analytics, paywalls, identity, syndication, affiliates, A/B testing, CRM, marketing, newsletters and much more can all lean on your core content management system to be effective and payback their investment.
+You need a system deciding where content appears, how it gets gets turned into revenue, and connects with the other important tools you might use - analytics, paywalls, identity, syndication, affiliates, A/B testing, CRM, marketing, newsletters and much more.

-If those complexities are not enough, a CMS for a professional content operation must these days also be the office and workspace for the most important members of the content-revenue equation - the editorial and content teams which use them.
-In a modern busy newsroom, editorial staff will spend more time in a CMS than any other system.
-Just like a badly performing CMS can throttle your business outcomes, it can throttle your creative team output too.
-And for publishers, content is the product.
+If those complexities are not enough, a CMS for a professional content operation should be an efficient office and workspace for the most important members of the content/revenue equation: the content teams which use them.
+In a modern newsroom, editorial staff spend more time in the CMS than any other system.
+Bad workflows here slow all those users and become a bottleneck on your product.
+For publishers, content is the product.

-You can see the pressure then on technical leaders to pick the right base CMS and turn it into the right tool for the job .
-Often it seems like there is so much expectation for companies to create their own ideal CMS, that the choice of origin system is almost irrelevant.
-But in choosing to go in that direction, what you are signing up for is less a piece of software, and more a commitment to handcraft and bespoke your key software for years to come.
+You can see the pressure on technical leaders to pick the right base CMS and turn it into the right tool for the job .
+Often it is such a foregone conclusion that a company will have to create its own CMS, that the choice of origin system is almost irrelevant - it will all have to be so heavily modified anyway.
+But in choosing to go in that direction, what you are really signing up for is less a particular piece of software and more a commitment to handcraft and bespoke your key software for years to come.

-When you bear all the above in mind, it's easy to see why even the "simplest" projects can spiral from simple to complex, and from cheap to prohibitively expensive, and become a creator of conflict.
+When you bear all the above in mind, it's easy to see why even the "simplest" projects can spiral from simple to complex and cheap to expensive, and create conflict.

-Here's how it can go: a 'small' front-end request can need a chunk of application development, which then knocks-on to a more substantial chunk of CMS development, which then demands a business analysis, a development and test programme, and a budget conversation.
+Here's how it can go: a 'small' front-end request needs a small chunk of website or app development, which then requires a more substantial chunk of CMS development... which then demands a business analysis, a development and test programme, and soon enough a proper budget conversation.

-Additionally, it is certainly possible for those changes to inadvertently introduce unexpected issues for the content team, who may be consulted last or not at all.
-Unintentionally, that small front-end change has now added a layer of complexity into the content production workflow that impacts turnaround times and user experience.
+Additionally, those changes may introduce unexpected issues for the content team - often consulted last or not at all.
+Unintentionally, that small front-end change has now added a layer of complexity into the content production workflow that impacts turnaround times and CMS user experience.

-And it can go the other way: editorial can submit a change request to make their life easier - the innocent-sounding request for a button to do a thing - without insight into how it might impact the CDN or the front-end application until well into the project and it has become an issue elsewhere.
-Perhaps the button needs to call on information that exists in another platform, that has not been integrated server side - and now you are being asked to integrate another platform directly into your CMS, with whatever risk that brings.
+Problems can derive from user needs too: editorial submit a change request to make their life easier - an innocent-sounding request for a button, perhaps - and there is no insight into how the button might impact the CDN or the front-end application until well into the project and it becomes an issue elsewhere.
+Perhaps the button needs to call on information from an external source and now your tech team is being asked to integrate another platform into your CMS, with whatever risk that brings.

-All this will be familiar to large-scale publishing operations: the expectation that your company and staff need to become experts in CMS development, and that your developers greatest task is to second-guess the needs of the differing parts of the business and somehow keep everyone happy.
+All this will be familiar to large-scale publishing operations: the expectation that your company and staff become experts in CMS development, and your developers' role is to second-guess the needs of the differing parts of the business and somehow keep everyone happy.